A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Introduction

-Before considering a radical overhaul of our star formation and feedback recipes, we need to account for all the systematics involved in the detection of Pop\ IIIs.
-Perhaps the sensitivity of our instruments is insufficient, either because the intrinsic HeII flux arising from Pop\ IIIs is too faint, or because it is heavily absorbed by dust \citep{Venditti_2023, Curtis-Lake_2023, Roberts-Borsani_2023}.
-Moreover, a significant number of Pop\ III systems at these redshifts might fall outside the field-of-view (FoV) of our instruments, if they reside at the periphery of their hosting dark-matter haloes \citep{Venditti_2023}.
+Despite the plethora of models predicting Pop\ III star formation at later cosmic times, many observational challenges may account for the lack of clear detections.
+In fact, Pop\ III clusters are expected to have low masses \citep[e.g.][]{Bromm_2013} and hence be intrinsically faint, so that it might be difficult to detect them even in extremely magnified systems \citep{Zackrisson_2012, Zackrisson_2015}; their signal may also be further absorbed by inter-stellar dust \citep{Venditti_2023, Curtis-Lake_2023, Roberts-Borsani_2023}.
+A significant number of Pop\ III systems at these redshifts might fall outside the field-of-view (FoV) of our instruments, if they reside at the periphery of their hosting dark-matter haloes \citep{Venditti_2023}.
 Finally, the HeII recombination signature is expected to be short-lived, due to the brief lifetime of the most massive stars \citep[$\sim$~few Myr, ][]{Schaerer_2002, Schaerer_2003, Katz_2023}.
 Understanding all these challenges is crucial to design robust strategies for a systematic search of Pop\ IIIs during the EoR, with the goal of expanding our pool of available candidates.